Deadline: Wednesday, January 7, 2015

 Complete each section with as much information as necessary and relevant within the character limits.
 Do not write a monograph, do not praise just one particular breakthrough, and do not just complain of “neglect.”
 Keep to the guidelines indicated in the Choice of Topic section.

 The proposer may want to mention when the topic and speakers were last represented in a symposium, minisymposium, or lecture.
 Please note that the Program Committee does not permit the inclusion of chairs or speakers who have participated in lectures or [mini]symposia in the past two years.
+You may view a list of these individuals here via PDF.

 Finally, it is required to note the general theme classification into which the proposal fits best, as well as any potentially cross-cutting themes.
 The committee tries to ensure that all the themes are represented, if good proposals are available.